Mortgage Basics #Featured articles

 What to Expect from a Bank of Canada Announcement

-The target overnight rate represents the benchmark for all interest rates in the country, including the prime rates set by banks and lenders, known as the prime rate.
+The target overnight rate serves as the benchmark for all interest rates in the country, including the prime rates set by banks and lenders, commonly referred to as the prime rate.
 When the BoC rate changes, all variable and adjustable mortgage rates change accordingly.
-Following a period of historically low rates, the Bank of Canada began to increase its rate in 2022, and rates have remained high ever since.

 Bank of Canada Interest Rate Announcement Schedule

-Bank of Canada rate announcements follow a set schedule for the entire year.
+The Bank of Canada’s rate announcements follow a set schedule throughout the year.
 Here is the Bank of Canada interest rate announcement schedule.

 Announcement Dates 2025